balch/lander/.junie/guidelines.md

 - implement platform specific keyboard handling for thrust
   - space key maps to up thrust
   - left key maps to rotate left
-  - right key mape to rotate right
+  - right key maps to rotate right

 ### 5. Terrain Generation
 Create random moon terrain with landing pads:
 - landing pad size is based on user config option
-- terrain scrolls on to screen as user get close the edge
+- terrain scrolls on to screen as user gets close to the edge

 ## Asset Requirements